Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/how_to_use_vscope/guide.en-gb.md

 ---
-title: Understanding vScope
+title: "Understanding vScope"
-excerpt: The vScope interface allows you to monitor your infrastructure
+excerpt: "The vScope interface allows you to monitor your infrastructure"
-updated: 2025-09-30
+updated: 2025-10-01
 ---

 ## Objective